-- 1. Ensure that the processing module is not in operation. - 2.
-Remove all bulk containers.
+- 1 Ensure that the processing module is not in operation. - 2 Remove all bulk containers.

-3. Remove the black covers that protect the weight sensors of each bulk container (see Figure 12-15).
+3 Remove the black covers that protect the weight sensors of each bulk container (see Figure 12-13).
 Wipe each cover with a cloth or gauze dampened with a 70% alcohol solution.

-Figure 12-15: BOND-III bulk container drip trays showing the weight sensor covers
+Figure 12-13: BOND-III bulk container drip trays showing the weight sensor covers

-- 4. Wipe the drip trays with the 70% alcohol solution.
-Avoid contact with the exposed metal weight sensors. - 5.
-Dry the drip trays with paper towel. - 6.
-Wipe down all bulk containers and return to their correct positions.
+- 4 Wipe the drip trays with the 70% alcohol solution.
+Avoid contact with the exposed metal weight sensors. - 5 Dry the drip trays with paper towel. - 6 Wipe down all bulk containers and return to their correct positions.

-12.10.2BOND-III Instrument Drip Tray
+12.10.2 BOND-III Processing Module Drip Tray

-BOND-III has a third drip tray located beneath the instrument, as shown in Figure 12-16 below.
+BOND-III has a third drip tray located beneath the processing module, as shown in Figure 12-14 below.

-Figure 12-16: The BOND-III instrument drip tray
+Figure 12-14: The BOND-III Processing Module drip tray

-Use the following procedure to access the instrument drip tray:
+Use the following procedure to access the processing module drip tray:

-- 1. Locate the drip tray beneath the instrument (see Figure 12-16), and pull the tray outwards.
-Use two hands to support the weight of the tray and to prevent liquid from spilling. - 2.
-Empty the tray contents and dispose of the waste in accordance with approved procedures at your facility.
+- 1 Locate the drip tray beneath the processing module (see Figure 12-14), and pull the tray outwards.
+Use two hands to support the weight of the tray and to prevent liquid from spilling. - 2 Empty the tray contents and dispose of the waste in accordance with approved procedures at your facility.

-Note: The tray has a channel at the rear corner to aid with pouring and preventing spillage.
+The tray has a channel at the rear corner to aid with pouring and preventing spillage.

-3. Wash the tray with a 70% alcohol solution, then return to its correct position.
+3 Wash the tray with a 70% alcohol solution, then return to its correct position.

-12.10.3BOND-MAX Bulk Container Drip Tray
+12.10.3 BOND-MAX Bulk Container Drip Tray